Privacy Policy

 Complaints

-In the event a person believes their information is being used inappropriately, they may lodge a complaint with the supervisory authority in their country.
+If you believe your information is being misused, you may lodge a complaint with the supervisory authority in your country.

 Contact Information

-To provide a notice, request a change of address, or request information about personal data, an individual may email contact@ADFinternational.org or mail a letter to:
+For notices, address changes, or information requests regarding personal data, please email [email protected] or mail a letter to:

 ADF International Austria gemeinnützige GmbH